Healthy Hot Chocolate with Cacao Powder

 Instructions

-• Place saucepan over medium heat, and bring the milk to a simmer, whisking often.
-Give the hot chocolate a taste—if you prefer it sweeter whisk in a bit more honey.
+• Place the saucepan over medium heat, and bring the milk to a simmer, whisking often.
+Give the hot chocolate a taste-if you prefer it sweeter whisk in a bit more honey.
 Serve warm.

 Notes